Wervice/zentrox/README.md

 > Please do not ignore any disclaimers, as you may break your system.
 > You can also run it in a VM.

+## Which problem does Zentrox solve?
+Zentrox helps you with setting up and admistrating server using a web interface.
+The set up of Zentrox is very simple, as long as you have a Linux computer.
+It supports most of the features you may want to do out of the box.
+In addition to that, Zentrox is very fast and low on resource use.

 ## Features

 Zentrox will offer many features for different purposes: